emqx/eip/active/0030-emqx_linear_channel_registry.md

-In this EIP, we propose another channel registration subsystem called LCR ("Linear Channel Registry") that expands the channel prop with version (e.g., trpt_connected_at timestamp when transport connects) so that the yong and old channels could be determined to minimize the issues caused by race conditions during session takeover while the client is reconnecting, especially in a massive volume.
+In this EIP, we propose another channel registration subsystem called LCR ("Linear Channel Registry") that expands the channel prop with version (e.g., trpt_connected_at timestamp when transport connects) so that the young and old channels could be determined to minimize the issues caused by race conditions during session takeover while the client is reconnecting, especially in a massive volume.

 ## Motivation